John Fugh: Career

 In 1961, Fugh was commissioned into the US Army Judge Advocate General's Corps.
-He was stationed in San Francisco, Vietnam, and Europe, and was also part of the Military Assistance Advisory Group (MAAG) in Taipei, Republic of China (Taiwan) from 1969 to 1972.
+He was stationed in San Francisco, Vietnam, and Europe, and was also part of the Military Assistance Advisory Group (MAAG) in Taipei, Republic of China from 1969 to 1972.
 From 1973 to 1976, Fugh served as the legal advisor to the Ballistic Missile Defense Office.
 From 1976 to 1978, Fugh held the position of staff judge advocate for the Third Armored Division in Frankfurt, Germany.
 From 1979 to 1982, Fugh was the legal advisor to the Assistant Secretary of Defense (Manpower and Reserve Affairs).
 From 1982 to 1984, Fugh served as the Chief of Army Litigation.

 In 1984, Fugh was promoted to the rank of brigadier general, and became the assistant judge advocate general for civil law.
 In this position, he created the Army's first environmental law division and the procurement fraud division.
-He, along with William S. Chen, were among the first Chinese Americans to become 2-star rank in the United States Armed Forces in 1989.
+He, along with William S. Chen, were among the first Chinese Americans to become two-star rank in the United States Armed Forces in 1989.

 Fugh was then promoted to The Judge Advocate General (TJAG), a position he held from July 26, 1991, to September 30, 1993.
 As TJAG, Fugh was legal advisor to the Army Chief of Staff for the Persian Gulf War.

 During his time as The Judge Advocate General, Fugh established a human rights training program for developing countries and published the War Crimes Report, the first American effort since World War II to systematically document enemy war crimes.
 Fugh formed the Desert Storm Assessment Team to study Judge Advocate General Corps doctrine and combat roles.

 Fugh retired from active duty in 1993 with the rank of major general, and was awarded the Distinguished Service Medal by the Army Chief of Staff.

-After retiring from the Army, Fugh joined the Richmond, Virginia-headquartered law firm of McGuire, Woods, Battle and Boothe as a partner in its Washington, D. C. office.
+After retiring from the Army, Fugh joined the Richmond, Virginia-headquartered law firm of McGuire, Woods, Battle and Boothe as a partner in its Washington, D.C. office.
 In 1995, Fugh joined McDonnell Douglas-China as president, responsible for strategic direction of business in China.
 Following the merger of McDonnell Douglas with Boeing, Fugh served as executive vice president of Boeing China, Inc. In 1997, Fugh joined Enron International China as chairman, developing relations with the Chinese government.